-Board of Directors'Report
+Board of Directors' Report

-- Comparison figures relating to the income statement refer to the preceding year (1 January -31 December 2021), unless otherwise stated.
-Comparative balance sheet and risk related figures relate to 31 December 2021 unless otherwise indicated. - $\bullet \ \text{Comments on the income statement, balance sheet and statement of changes in equity}\\$ are provided in connection with the statements on pages 52, 54 and 56 thereof. - In accordance with Chapter 6, Section 11 of the Annual Accounts Act, Kommuninvest i Sverige AB has chosen to prepare the statutory Sustainability Report separately from the Annual Report.
+- Comparison figures relating to the income statement refer to the preceding year (1 January - 31 December 2021), unless otherwise stated.
+Comparative balance sheet and risk related figures relate to 31 December 2021 unless otherwise indicated. - $\bullet \ Comments \ on \ the \ income \ statement, \ balance \ sheet \ and \ statement \ of \ changes \ in \ equity$ are provided in connection with the statements on pages 52, 54 and 56 thereof. - In accordance with Chapter 6, Section 11 of the Annual Accounts Act, the Kommuninvest Cooperative Society has chosen to prepare the statutory Sustainability Report separately from the Annual Report.
 The Sustainability Report is available on pages 16-25 of this document.